julienvienne/docker-netcdf/README.md

 docker  run  -v $(pwd):$(pwd) -w $(pwd) -i -t  netcd-image
 ```

-Then one can use CDO tools inside container, files on the mounted partition
+Then one can use CDO and NCO tools inside container, files on the mounted partition